 Eligibility and Application Requirements

-We are currently accepting applications for the fall 2023 Graduate Clinical Training Program cohort.
+We are currently accepting applications for the Graduate Clinical Training Program cohort.
 The application process reopens each December for the following year’s fall training term.

 January – April

 - List of graduate courses completed

 - Clinical case summary (real or hypothetical) that demonstrates your approach to practice

 - One letter of recommendation from someone familiar with your clinical skills (typically a practice class instructor or a practicum supervisor)

 Applications will be considered when all the requested materials have been received.